 any and all registered accounts that either (i) incorporate any Trademark or (ii) are used by, or relied upon, by the project (including, without limitation, social media and GitHub accounts, collectively the “Accounts”); and

-any top-level domain names and all related registrations leveraged by the [PROJECT NAME] open source project that incorporate any Trademark (collectively, the “Domain Names”).
+any top-level domain names and all related registrations leveraged by the eBPF for Windows open source project that incorporate any Trademark (collectively, the “Domain Names”).

 Assistance.
 Assignor will assist each of Assignee and Series as reasonably necessary to secure, perfect, maintain or evidence the rights hereby transferred.
 Assignor hereby appoints James Zemlin as Assignor’s attorney-in-fact to execute all documents on behalf of Assignor and its employees for this limited purpose pursuant to the Power of Attorney attached hereto as Exhibit B. To the best knowledge of Assignor, neither the execution or performance of this Agreement will violate the terms of any agreement between the Assignor and any third party.